ParthJadhav/Tkinter-Designer/README.md

 ## 🔥 Showcase

-If your app was made with Tkinter Designer, let me know.
-It will be helpful for others to see more examples!
+Please let me know if Tkinter Designer was used to create your app.
+More illustrations will be beneficial for other people!

 (See: [Contact Me](#-contact-me)) or use [Show and Tell](https://github.com/ParthJadhav/Tkinter-Designer/discussions/categories/show-and-tell) section in Discussions.

 ## 📄 License